Maploop/Cora/README.md

 - [ ]  Direct X
 - [ ]  OpenGL

-## Cloning
+## Building
 Go ahead and do `git clone https://github.com/Maploop/Cora.git` and then do `cd Cora` and there's your clone!

-## Building
 Import into Visual Studio Code and press Shift + B to build, the output file will be inside of `./bin/testbed.exe`

 ## Downloads
-Downloads are not available for the Gamma versions of Cora.****
+No download available as of now, you can build it for yourself tho!